Jayanthi-T/Tax-Calculator/README.md

 ```
 POST  /products/new
 ```
-For POST request, give the input in JSON format that includes Product Type,Quantity and Unit Price.
+Give the input in JSON format that includes Product Type,Quantity and Unit Price.

 ```
 {